jgmenu/jgmenu/README.md

   * It is hackable with a clean, small code base.

+  * It is designed for customisation, scripting, ricing and tweaking

   * It can display the following types of menu (or any combination of):

       - bespoke menu using a jgmenu flavoured CSV format

       - application menu (XDG compatible) with localisation support

+      - pipe menus

-      - openbox XML menu including pipe-menus
+      - openbox XML menu including openbox pipe-menus

   * It can display SVG, PNG and XPM icons.

   * It has UTF-8 search support.

-  * It is highly customizable (e.g. colours, alignment, margins, padding, transparency).

-  * It can synchronise with xsettings, GTK and tint2 settings.
+  * It can optionally use some appearance settings from XSettings, tint2
+    and GTK.

   * It does not depend on any toolkits such as GTK and Qt, but uses cairo and pango to render the menu directly onto an X11 window.